 Wednesday the mountaineering society had their AGM (annual general meeting) where we elected the committee for the upcoming year.
 It was awfully long (a whole two hours) since there were a lot of positions and speeches and questions (some where good questions, others were people being terrible and asking “if you were a biscuit which one would you be?” and similar things) and after that was done I tagged along to the pub for the first time ever.
 I’ve struggled with the social side of university because aside from the fact that I have autism and social anxiety I don’t drink and I’m scared of drunk people and being around alcohol in general just makes me really nervous.
 Every day after climbing people go to the pub and that’s where the socialising happens, most other societies I’ve been to are similar.
 We went to “spoons” which apparently is short for wetherspoons which apparently is a famous chain and they’re basically everywhere.
 The one in guildford is like 2 min away from the station at most so we walked together from campus (it was about 15 min).
 Once we got there we moved some tables around to fit everyone, it was pretty much like any other restaurant at night (like not fancy restaurant, but also not a fast food chain kinda restaurant) except they also had a bar and there was more drinking going on than at restaurants.
 The food looked super nice, I think that is probably the only thing that might tempt me to go back, but it was very loud (for me anyways) and people got drunk really quickly so I left.
 I’m glad I did go but it’s definitely not for me, though unlike when I’ve gone out in Guatemala no one made any comments about my not drinking or offered me or pressured me into it so it was a pretty non-drinker friendly environment by comparison.

 Now stressful things!
 I had my last therapy session on the NHS on Monday because my therapist is going on maternity leave.
-I’m not sure if I mentioned it before or not but there’s a lot of bullshit going on in terms of me being able to access long term therapy – they say I’m not allowed to get it through the normal pathway because I have an autism diagnosis and I’m not allowed to go through the autism pathway because my current psychiatrist is saying I don’t have autism.
+I’m not sure if I mentioned it before or not but there’s a lot going on in terms of me being able to access long term therapy – they say I’m not allowed to get it through the normal pathway because I have an autism diagnosis and I’m not allowed to go through the autism pathway because my current psychiatrist is saying I don’t have autism.
 Therapy being cancelled is stressful because I still need it and there’s a lot I need to work through, and the last few sessions have brought up so many things that I’m really struggling with.

 I’ve also had my psychiatrist appointments cancelled a lot so I haven’t had any monitoring of my meds for a bit over 4 months and I feel like I really need it.
 I also applied to take the GRE on April 6 with testing accommodations but my application was denied because the letters I was given from mental health services don’t cover any of the requirements and all the psychological testing I had before falls outside the time window they require and they won’t do any testing on me or write anything else so I guess I am going to somehow have to take it without accommodations and hope for the best, though I don’t think I can manage that.